PAN-Black-Belts-team/prisma-cloud-app-sec-workshop/guide/DevSecOps-IaC-lab.md

 ![](images/vscode-ide1.png)

-## Integrate with CI/CD process - GitHub Actions
+## Integrate with CI process
-Now that we are more familiar with some of checkov's basic functionality, let's see what it can do when integrated with other tools like GitHub Actions.
+Now that we are more familiar with some of checkov's basic functionality, let's see what it can do when integrated with other CI/CD tools like GitHub Actions.

 You can leverage GitHub Actions to run automated scans for every build or specific builds, such as the ones that merge into the master branch.
 This action can alert on misconfigurations, or block code from being merged if certain policies are violated.
 Results can also be sent to Prisma Cloud and other sources for further review and remediation steps.